KotoHanon/LOCOCO/README.md

 ### Tips ###
 This code includes our proposed FULORA.
-However, we need some time to adjust the preprocessing files to show the ablation experiments in our appendix.
+However, we need some time to organize our codes.
 It will be continuously updated.

 ## Walk Wisely on Graph: Knowledge Graph Reasoning  with Dual Agents via Efficient Guidance-Exploration